California Incline: 2015–16 reconstruction

-Popular culture
+Legacy and popular culture

 The California Incline has been featured in various films, including It's a Mad, Mad, Mad, Mad World (1963) and Knocked Up (2007).
 It was also featured in the hardboiled crime novel In a Lonely Place (1942), written by Dorothy B. Hughes.
 It was also portrayed in some video games including Street Racing Syndicate, Midnight Club II, Midnight Club: LA (and its Remix version), American Truck Simulator, and Grand Theft Auto V.

+In fine art, the California Incline has served as a recurring source of inspiration for geometric abstraction painter Amadour, whose internationally exhibited California Incline series reimagines the Santa Monica landmark’s arches, coastal light, and oceanfront architecture within the abstract tradition associated with historic Santa Monica artist Richard Diebenkorn’s Ocean Park series.